orphu/mcdungeon-docs/configuration.rst

 SandstoneCavernLarge    Between 2x2 and 4x4 in size.
 NaturalCavern           Natural caverns use the existing terrain for walls.
 NaturalCavernLarge
-Cavern                  Stone vrsion of cavern.
+Cavern                  Stone version of cavern.
 CavernLarge
 CellBlock               2x2 square room containing a locked puzzle and treasure.
 GreatHallNS             2x1 room running north/south and two levels deep.